aijose/CarND-Behavioral-Cloning/project_report.md

 The first architecture that was tested was similar to the NVIDIA architecture which used three 5x5 convolutional layers and two 3x3 convolutional layers.
 However, while the model generated using this architecture was successful on the original track at the fastest speed setting, it did not work as well for the same track but using alternate graphics quality settings.
-The fact that the model did not work for different graphics quality settings, shows that may be overfitting to the original training data.
+The fact that the model did not work for different graphics quality settings, shows that it may be overfitting to the original training data.
 Also, the model had too many parameters (95,471,419).
 The accuracy on the train and validation data for this architecture is provided below:

 ```
 38572/38572 [==============================] - 832s 22ms/step - loss: 0.0665 - val_loss: 0.0114